-- (a) When considering appliations to exceed the maximum building coverage, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, and - (b) Any significant (more than minor) public amenity values in terms of overall building appearance, function and neighbourhood impact resulting from the increased building coverage.
+(a) When considering appliations to exceed the maximum building coverage, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard

-xv Setback from Roads

-- (a) When considering applications to reduce the setback from neighbouring properties, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, and - (b) The provision of adequate space for landscaping in the vicinity of road boundaries, which will mitigate the effects of the building intrusion into the street scene; - (c) The ability to provide adequate on-site parking and manoeuvring for vehicles; - (d) The compatibility of proposed building with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity from road boundaries; - (e) The proposed building size, form, proportions, roof line, style and external appearance that is similar to or in keeping with those of existing buildings on the site: - (f) The adverse effect the building will have on the historic character of Arrowtown; - (g) The preservation of views to and from public spaces; - (h) The provision of an equal or greater amount of open space on the site that contributes to the sense of space and openness as viewed from public places;
+- to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, and - (b) Any significant (more than minor) public amenity values in terms of overall building appearance, function and neighbourhood impact resulting from the increased building coverage. - xv Setback from Roads - (a) The extent to which the intrusion into the street scene is necessary in order to allow more efficient, practical use of the remainder of the site.When considering applications to reduce the setback from neighbouring properties, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, and - (b) The provision of adequate space for landscaping in the vicinity of road boundaries, which will mitigate the effects of the building intrusion into the street scene; The extent to which the proposed building will detract from the coherence, openness and attractiveness of the site as viewed from the street and adjoining sites. - (c) The ability to provide adequate opportunity for landscaping in the vicinity of road boundaries, which will mitigate the effects of building intrusion into the street scene. - (d)-The ability to provide adequate on-site parking and manoeuvring for vehicles: - (ed) The compatibility theof extent to which the proposed building has will be compatible with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity of from road boundaries;- - (ef) The proposed building extent to which the proposed building will have size, form, proportions, roof line, style and , external appearance which are that is similar to or in keeping with those of existing buildings on the site $\frac{1}{2}$ .